 Scrapbook memories… every now and then I dip into scrapbooks that piled up during my 24 years as Arts Editor of The Mercury newspaper in Durban and, just for fun, dig out reviews and interviews from yesteryear.
-Today we go back nearly 22 years, to April and December 1995.
+Today we go back to April and December 1995.

 BY BILLY SUTER

-Scrapbook memories today, both from nearly 22 years ago, are focused on two events quite special to me – one applauding the breakout role from a fine South African actor, Craig Urbani, who went on to impress abroad and locally, and continues to do so.
+Scrapbook memories today, both from 1995, are focused on two events quite special to me – one applauding the breakout role from a fine South African actor, Craig Urbani, who went on to impress abroad and locally, and continues to do so.

 The other is my interview with popular Durban singer-actress, the now-retired Norraine Swanby – who happens to be my cousin.
 The feature was to promote her standout role as the volatile, guttural-accented wicked witch, Evilene, in The Playhouse Company’s festive season production of The Wiz in 1995.
 That production starred current Playhouse Company head, Linda Bukhosini, in the lead role of Dorothy.